 A Fairfield resisting arrest lawyer may be able to help you.
-A local attorney can explain the legal concepts that apply to your case, perform an in-depth investigation into the incident, identify your goals, and work to make those goals a reality both in and out of court.
+A local domestic violence attorney can explain the legal concepts that apply to your case, perform an in-depth investigation into the incident, identify your goals, and work to make those goals a reality both in and out of court.

 What is Resisting Arrest?

 Connecticut law makes it clear that it is illegal to impede a police officer’s work in any way.
 While there is no official crime titled “resisting arrest”, it falls under the umbrella of “interfering with an officer” as defined in Connecticut General Statutes § 53a-167a.
 This statute says that it is against the law to interfere with the duties of any peace officer of the state.
 This includes police officers, firefighters, and even motor vehicle inspection agents.

 You can be arrested for this serious crime even without causing any harm to a police officer.
 If you do cause harm or it’s perceived that it was your intent to, you may be charged with assault on a peace officer.

 The core offense of interfering with a police officer is a Class A misdemeanor where a conviction can result in a fine of up to $2,000, a year in jail, or both.
 If the incident results in the death or serious injury of any party other than the defendant, the offense upgrades to a Class D felony.
 Under Connecticut law, a Class D felony may result in a prison sentence of up to five years, a fine of up to $5,000, or both.
 A Fairfield resisting arrest attorney can provide more information about the concept of interfering with a police officer and the potential penalties.